molayodecker/TRUTHandCULTUREapi/README.md

 # TRUTHandCULTUREapi
-An API to serve request for truth and culture website
+An API to serve incoming request from truth and culture website